Skip to main content

 Handling failures and retries

-To minimize failures, ensure your endpoint responds within ten seconds and returns a 200 status code as quickly as possible.
-If the processing logic takes longer than a few seconds, accept the webhook immediately and process it asynchronously in a background job.
-This pattern prevents timeouts and ensures ContentEngine receives a success response promptly.
-You should also implement idempotency in your handler so that retried deliveries do not create duplicate actions in your downstream systems.
+To minimize failures, ensure your endpoint responds within ten seconds and returns a 2xx status code as quickly as possible.
+If your downstream work takes longer than a few seconds, acknowledge the webhook immediately and continue processing asynchronously in your own queue.
+You should also make your handler idempotent so retries do not create duplicate side effects.

 Common integration patterns (Zapier, n8n, Slack)